Cutting planes for signomial programming: Computational results

 Each test run uses \scip with a particular setting to resolve an instance.
 To solve the instances, we use the \scip solver with its sBB algorithm and set a time limit of 3600 seconds.
 In our benchmark, there are 150 instances classified as \emph{affected} in which at least one of the settings \oc, \ic, and \oic settings adds cuts.
 Among the affected instances, there are 86 instances where the default \scip configuration (\ie \disable setting) runs for at least 500 seconds.
 Such instances are classified as \emph{affected-hard}.
 For each test run, we measure the runtime, the number of sBB search nodes, and the relative open duality gap.

 To aggregate the performance metrics for a given setting, we compute shifted geometric means (SGMs) over our test set.
 The SGM for runtime includes a shift of 1 second.
 The SGM for the number of nodes includes a shift of 100 nodes.
-The SGM for relative distance includes a shift of 1$\%$.
+The SGM for relative gap includes a shift of 1$\%$.
 We also compute the SGMs of the performance metrics over the subset of affected and affected-hard instances.
 The performance results are shown in \Cref{tb.perf}, where we also compute the relative values of the SGMs of the performance metrics compared to the \disable setting.
 Our following analysis is based on the results of the affected and affected-hard instances.
+Moreover, we display the absolute value of the averaged separation time versus the absolute value of the averaged total runtime of each setting.
+We find that the separation time is much shorter than the total runtime.

 First, we note that the proposed valid inequalities lead to the successful solution of 2 additional instances compared to the \disable setting.
 The \oc setting solves 2 more instances than the \disable setting.